 We wanted to have dinner on our balcony, so grabbed some cheeses from Non Solo Frutta Di Russo Luisa (a grocery shop) and some take out gnocchi and seafood linguine from Il Grottino Azzurro.

-Because of the hot weather, we didn't get a chance to Hike Sentiero deli Die from Bonerano, but will definitely try next time.
+Because of the hot weather, we didn’t get a chance to Hike Sentiero degli Die “Path of the Gods” from Bonerano, but will definitely try next time.

 The Amalfi Coast is bellissimo!